DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > An infected lycanthrope can be recognized by the scar of the wound that originally transmitted the curse.
 The wound will never entirely heal, and remains raw and bloody until the curse is lifted.
 >
 > The child of two lycanthropes possesses the full benefits of lycanthropy from birth, and may learn to control their curse as they age.
+A child born with lycanthropy in this way cannot be cured except by means of a *wish* spell.
 >
-> Finally, while the mists remain, the lunar cycle is accelerated in Barovia: the full moon arrives once every two weeks, instead of once every four. **The first full moon that the players experience takes place on the sixth night after they first arrive in Vallaki.**
+> Finally, while the mists remain, the lunar cycle is accelerated in Barovia: the full moon arrives once every two weeks, instead of once every four. **The first full moon that the players experience takes place on Neyavr 8th—the sixth night after they first arrive in Vallaki.**

+> [!abstract]+ **Curing Player Lycanthropy**
+> The players can learn from the Martikovs of the Blue Water Inn, Dr. Rudolph van Richten, or Kasimir Velikov of the Vallakian Vistani encampment that the next full moon will take place on their sixth night after first entering Vallaki.
+As the night of the full moon approaches, players infected with lycanthropy experience nightmares of increasing severity, as well as an increasing appetite for raw meat.
+>
+> Players infected with **werewolf** lycanthropy will be able to search for a cure in [[Arc I - The Walls of Krezk]] after meeting Dr. Rudolph van Richten in [[Arc E - The Missing Vistana]].
+Players of an appropriate class can also cure themselves and others of lycanthropy by casting *remove curse* upon reaching 5th level.
+(Father Lucian of St. Andral's Church in Vallaki cannot cast the spell and therefore cannot cure lycanthropy.)
 # C12.
 The Town of Vallaki
 ## C12a.
 The Vallakian Gates
 The road continues forward to the **Town of Vallaki**, largely as described in <span class="citation">Approaching the Town (p.
 95)</span>.
 However, remove the first sentence of the descriptive text and add the following text at the end of the first paragraph: